saharis9988/rxjs-play/readme.md

 you have to create a pipe which retrieves the teachers and their students:

 - their age is greater than 44.
-- they have more then 4 students.
+- they have more than 4 students.
 - retrive the full name of the students